Omprakash369/Omprakash369/README.md

 - 👋 Hi, I’m Omprakash
-- 👀 Omprakash has worked in a MNC as IT analyst.
+- 👀 Omprakash has worked in a TCS as Business analyst.
 Currently upskilling in data domain.
 - 🌱 I’m currently learning Data science and Machine Learning.
-- 📫 How to reach me smomprakash1999@gmail.com
+- 📫 How to reach me 08omprakash19@gmail.com
 - 😄 Pronouns: He /Him
 - ⚡ Fun fact: Spend more time on bluescreen.